Abdel-AzeemHU/seleniumFramework/README.md

 # seleniumFramework
 Selenium framework project using Java , Maven , TestNG and POM.

-And we are using BDD and TDD frameworks in this project.
+And I'm using BDD and TDD frameworks in this project.

 # Tech stach
 - Java.